Daniel Radcliffe returns in “The Cripple of Inishmaan”, comments on American audiences

 In a recent interview, Daniel talked about preparing for the role by doing some extensive research on the subject of physical disabilities to make his portrayal of Billy as realistic as possible.
 Daniel was quoted as saying,

 You’re on dodgy ground a little bit when you’re an able-bodied actor playing a character who lives with a disability.
 So I want to make it as authentic as I possibly can, and by that I didn’t just mean learning the physical, superficial mechanics of a disease and mimicking them.
 It’s so much more than that, and I think it would be very offensive to people to think you could just play a disability as if it’s like putting on a hat.

-Dan went on to discuss his desire to seek out unconventional roles that interest him.
-Since Potter, Dan has sought out roles that set him apart from the boy wizard, both on stage and in film.
+Daniel went on to discuss his desire to seek out unconventional roles that interest him.
+Since Potter, Daniel has sought out roles that set him apart from the boy wizard, both on stage and in film.
 So far, he has starred in a horror movie as a young lawyer in The Woman in Black, a singing con man in How to Succeed in Business Without Really Trying, as a mentally unstable teenager in Equus, and many others.